sepro/Motion-GUI/README.md

     sudo vim /etc/motion/motion.conf

-Make sure the control panel and stream are available from the network
+Make sure the stream is available from the network

     # Restrict stream connections to localhost only (default: on)
     stream_localhost off